-(Leading to a Technical Certificate) Advisors: A. Landfair and T. Taylor
+(Leading to a Technical Certificate) Advisor: A. Landfair and T. Taylor CODE: EDT

-CODE: EDT

-Program Description: The Early Childhood Education Technology program provides preparation for a professional career in Early Childhood Education spanning a variety of career options.
-This discipline includes classroom instruction, supervised laboratory experiences, and work-based learning experiences.
-Students will develop competencies that enable them to provide services, teach, and guide young children in various early childhood professions.
+Program Description: The Early Childhood Development Technology program provides preparation for a professional career in the discipline of Early Childhood Education spanning a variety of career options.
+This discipline includes classroom instructions, supervised laboratory experiences, and work-based learning experiences.
+Students will develop competencies that enable them to provide services, teach, and guide young children as related to various child development professions.